-In the last decade, Holyrood has produced some truly dire legislation.
-From the notorious Offensive Behaviour at Football Act famously referred to as “mince” by one Sheriff, to the Hate Crime Act that has drawn warnings from every corner of Scottish society for threatening to extinguish free expression, policymaking has not exactly been a strongpoint.
+In the last decade, Holyrood has produced some truly poor legislation.
+From the notorious Offensive Behaviour at Football Act famously referred to as “mince” by one Sheriff, to the Hate Crime Act that has drawn warnings from every corner of Scottish society for threatening to extinguish free expression, policy-making has not always been a strong point.

 On the usefulness of parliament, he wrote: “Don’t look to Holyrood committees for help.
 Conveners are directly appointed by the whips, and it shows.
 Don’t expect problems to be addressed in the chamber…the SNP group at Holyrood functions essentially as a bloc vote, with challenging questions about government legislation uncommon…Holyrood isn’t a parliament: it’s a 129-seat rubber stamp”.